 Click on Copy to clipboard button to export your certificate, paste the contents in a text file as we will need this later while we are enabling workload management in vCenter

-Next we need to setup our vCenter cloud in NSX ALB infrastructure configuration, navigate to Infrastructure > Clouds and then you can choose either to edit the Default-Cloud and change its type to vCenter or create a new cloud.
-In my setup I will edit the existing Default-Cloud as follows:
+Next we need to setup our vCenter cloud in NSX ALB infrastructure configuration, navigate to Infrastructure > Clouds and then you can need to edit the Default-Cloud and change its type to vCenter. vSphere with Tanzu only supports Default Cloud and Default Service Engine Group (VMware Docs)

 General section is where you define the name of your cloud provider, type and choose which address management scheme you want to use, in my setup I will use static assignment so I will leave the DHCP options unchecked